 Yes.
 In addition to having a broad understanding of the legal employment market, the office has a number of career counselors who specialize in certain areas of the law that you can contact about specific career goals.

 I have commitments during regular business hours.
 Is OCPD open late?

 OCPD is open until 7pm on Tuesdays and Wednesdays.
 Career counselors may also be able to accommodate students with daytime commitments.
-Please note that all counseling appointments must be scheduled 48 hours in advance.
+Please note that all counseling appointments must be scheduled 24 hours in advance.
 In the case of a Monday appointment, it must be scheduled by 12:00 PM on the preceding Friday.